teaecetyrannis/pd-granola/README_EN.md

 	- **playhead position**
 	- **play**: if turned on, moves the playhead through the sample at the indicated speed (in other words, it resumes or pauses sample playback)
-	- **reset_on_noteon**: when **play** is turned on, determines if the playhead will be one for all voices (off) or if each new note will begin to play the sample from **playhead position** independently (on) keep in mind that when turned on moving the **playhead position** will have no effect since it's just determining at which point of the sample will the next note begin, whereas if it's turned off all voices will share the same playhead which can be altered by changing the **playhead position**
+	- **reset_on_noteon**: when **play** is turned on, determines if the playhead will be one for all voices (off) or if each new note will begin to play the sample from **playhead position** independently (on)
+	<br>keep in mind that when turned on moving the **playhead position** will have no effect since it's just determining at which point of the sample will the next note begin, whereas if it's turned off all voices will share the same playhead which can be altered by changing the **playhead position**
 	- **mono/stereo**: determines if the sample is mono or stereo if it's stereo there's the freedom to choose *mono*, which will simply duplicate the sample's left channel if it's mono, then *mono* option should be selected unlesss silence from the right channel is desired